![]() |

 Start by identifying the company officials you want to meet.
 I’m in marketing so I always aim for the Marketing VP or the company owner.

 If you're not sure who those people are, do some research on LinkedIn or the company website.
-LinkedIn profiles give you conversation starters for when you finally meet them.
+LinkedIn profiles have information that provides conversation starters.

 Set an informal goal for the number of contacts you’d like to make at each event.
 Even if you don’t meet the company president, someone you talk with may provide a portal into their company at a later date.